SabriBere/Bumeran_Selecta/README.md

 |-------- |--------|

-## Install and Instrucction of user.
+## Install and Instrucction of use.

 **_**Set up:**_**